LLNL/axom/src/axom/multimat/docs/sphinx/multimat_materials.rst

 Materials
 ******************************************************

-MultiMat defines materials over the cells in a mesh so simulations can manage fields over logical regions of the mesh that consist of collections of cells where each cell contains one or more materials.
+MultiMat defines materials over the cells in a mesh.
+This section describes how to use the MultiMat object to define materials.

 #######################
 Cell Material Relation
 #######################

-The distribution of materials over the mesh is determined using the **Cell-Material Relation** (CMR).
+The distribution of materials over the mesh is determined using the **Cell-Material Relation** *(CMR)*.
 If a mesh has *N* cells and *M* materials then each cell can have *M* possible values if it contains all of the possible materials.
 There is a total of N*M values if each cell contains all materials.
-There are multiple ways to specify the CMR to MultiMat, defining how materials are distributed over the mesh.
-The easiest method for defining the CMR is to provide a bool vector containing true/false values for whether the cell/material combination is valid.
+There are multiple ways to specify the CMR to MultiMat.
+A static material decomposition is described here, though the CMR can also be built :doc:`dynamically <multimat_dynamic_mode>`.
+The easiest method for defining the CMR is to provide a bool vector containing true/false values for whether a cell/material combination is valid.

 .. figure:: figures/relation.png